omnifaces/optimusfaces/README.md

 ### Known Issues

 Not compatible with MyFaces yet.
 This will be worked on later.
-It's not yet tested with EclipseLink and others.
-The [integration tests](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/java/org/omnifaces/optimusfaces/test) currently run on WildFly 10.1.0 with Mojarra 2.2.13 and Hibernate 5.0.10 only.
+It's not yet tested with other providers than Hibernate and EclipseLink.
+The [integration tests](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/java/org/omnifaces/optimusfaces/test) currently run on WildFly 10.1.0 with Mojarra 2.2.13 and Hibernate 5.0.10 and EclipseLink 2.6.4.
+Hibernate passes all tests, and some have been disabled for EclipseLink until the underlying problem can be solved in OmniPersistence.